zachramsey/Fa23_ES_Lab5/README.md

 ## Description
 Build a remotely controllable analog signal/data logging system using:
 - The built-in A/D converter of the ATmega328P controller
-- The MAX518, an external two-channel D/A converter with an I2C interface.
+- The MAX518, an external two-channel D/A converter with an I2C interface. <br>
 The system will have an RS232 interface (9600 8N1) that will be connected to your laptop/computer. <br>
 The computer user will be able to trigger analog voltage measurements and set the output voltage for both channels of the DAC via commands sent through the RS232 interface.